 Lifting weights has a plethora of benefits, many of which are important for longevity.
 Strength training helps to maintain muscle mass as we age, which is crucial for staying mobile and independent.
 Additionally, weightlifting can help improve bone density, which can prevent osteoporosis.
 Strength training also helps to regulate blood sugar levels and improve heart, both of which are crucial for a long and healthy life.

 Will make you stronger because it is a compound exercise that engages multiple muscle groups at once.
-When you bench press, your pectorals (chest muscles), anterior deltoids (front shoulder muscles) and triceps all work together to lift the weight.
+When you bench press, your pectorals (chest muscles), anterior deltoids (front shoulder muscles), and triceps all work together to lift the weight.
 This means that not only are those muscles getting stronger, but they’re also getting more developed as well.
 Bench pressing is a great way to increase your overall strength and size.

 How to perform: For the Bench Press, you will need to lie down on your back on a bench, with your feet flat on the ground.
 Hold a weight in each hand above your chest with your elbows bent.
 Lower the weights until they are close to your chest, then press them back up to the starting position.
+For more info on bench press, get out this article by total shape

 Physio recommendation: 5 sets of 8 repetitions

 A powerful lower body compound exercise that will help you get stronger.
-It targets your thighs, quads, and hamstrings.

 How to perform: For the Squat, you will need to stand with your feet hip-width apart and hold a weight in each hand at your sides.
 Bend at your hips and knees and lower yourself until your thighs are parallel to the ground.
 Reverse the motion and return to standing.